org-metaeffekt/metaeffekt-core/docs/artifact-inventory-spreadsheet.md

 # Artifact Inventory Spreadsheet

-The spreadsheet representation of the Artifact Inventory addresses several target groups.
+The spreadsheet representation of the Artifact Inventory addresses several target audiences.
-For small- to mid-sized projects it represents a very convenient and direct approach to review and assess the metadata of artifacts.
+In particular for small- to mid-sized projects it represents a very convenient and direct approach to review and assess the metadata of artifacts.

 Artifact Inventory spreadsheets can be used